 The original poster for the first Festival of Dark Arts at Fort George Brewery, designed by Sally Lackaff.
 The logo has remained the same since the first event back in 2001.

-Each year the Fort George staff tried to outdo that last….with 30 stouts, 40 stouts, 55 stouts on the block.
+Each year the Fort George staff tried to outdo the last….with 30 stouts, 40 stouts, 55 stouts on the block.
 They added more craftspeople, more music, more random roaming entertainment.
 In 2013 the stout and music expanded into the public house.
 In 2014, the upstairs space opened up, adding another set of taps to the festival along with a much larger music venue.
-That year the weather was absolutely gorgeous and attendance reached its peak.
-The event had always been open to all ages and free to those who just wanted to see the show.
-But it was obvious that the popularity had outgrown the capacity of the block.
+That year the weather was absolutely gorgeous and attendance was higher than ever.
+The event had always been open to all ages and free to those who just wanted to see the show but it was obvious that the popularity had outgrown the capacity of the block.

 2014 tickets were not required, but if you pre-purchased a ‘Ticket to Darkness’ you could skip the line and collect your glass and ten tokens.
 Walk-ins were welcome, as long as there were tasting glasses remaining.

 In 2015, Fort George capped attendance and mailed out custom, hand addressed cards to ticket purchasers.
 Minors and non-drinkers were still allowed, with purchase of a non-drinking ticket.
 This Ticket to Darkness assured the card bearer a festival glass and 10 tasting tokens.
 Additional tasting tokens are always available at the festival.
 The festival fell on Valentine’s Day, and the stout love was overflowing.